Large-Language-Model Enabled Semantic Communication Systems: Numerical Results

-To validate the effectiveness and reliability of the LLM-SC, we also conduct a comparison with traditional technical communication systems.
-Based on the observations from the previous subsection, the performance of the LLM-SC under AWGN and Rayleigh fading channels is comparable; therefore, the simulations in this subsection are conducted only under AWGN channels.
+To validate the effectiveness and reliability of the LLM-SC, we also conducted a comparison with traditional technical communication systems.
+Based on the observations from the previous subsection, the performance of the LLM-SC under AWGN and Rayleigh fading channels is comparable; therefore, the simulations in this subsection were conducted only under AWGN channels.

 Unlike BLEU and sentence similarity, which are often used for evaluating semantic communication, both LLM-SC and classical algorithms utilize classical modulation schemes such as QAM and QPSK.
-Therefore, we just compare the BER and TER under the same modulation scheme, allowing us to assess system performance under identical modulation and joint coding efficiency conditions.
-In this simulation, we employ the commonly used 16-QAM modulation scheme for a fair comparison.
-To ensure a fair comparison, we first calculate the equivalent joint source-channel coding rate of LLM-SC using the metric bits per symbol (bpc), which represents the number of bits used for each character transmitted through the channel.
+Therefore, we compared the BER and TER under the same modulation scheme, allowing us to assess system performance under identical modulation and joint coding efficiency conditions.
+In this simulation, we employed the commonly used 16-QAM modulation scheme for a fair comparison.
+To ensure a fair comparison, we first calculated the equivalent joint source--channel coding rate of LLM-SC using the metric bits per symbol (bpc), which represents the number of bits used for each character transmitted through the channel.
 In technical communication systems, this value is typically the product of the source coding rate and the channel coding rate.
-Hence, we compute the average equivalent joint source-channel coding rate for LLM-SC.
+Hence, we compute the average equivalent joint source--channel coding rate for LLM-SC.
 Based on simulation data presented in Table \ref{tab:experiment_set}, the equivalent joint coding rate of LLM-SC is approximately $R \approx \frac{78.93 \times 16}{348.87} \approx 3.62$ (bpc).
 The factor of $16$ arises from the use of a vocabulary size of 32,000, necessitating at least 15 bits for representation, along with the employment of 16-QAM modulation.
 Consequently, in a high-dimensional constellation, at least four modulation symbols are required to represent a token.
 Since 16-QAM carries 4 bits per modulation symbol, 16 bits are needed per token to be encoded.
 The approximation ($\approx$) indicates that this rate is derived from a large number of sentences, and may vary across different sentences.
 This detailed analysis ensures a rigorous comparison of the LLM-SC system against classical communication systems under the same modulation conditions, providing insights into their relative performance in terms of BER and TER.